-- •Completion of at least one year of high school chemistry and at least two years of college preparatory mathematics with grades of C (2.0) or better. - •Exemption or successful completion of both the mathematics and English competency examinations. - •Two of the three following criteria must be met: - ·High school GPA of at least B (3.0). - •ACT of at least 22 or combined verbal and math SAT of at least 920. - ·High school rank in the upper one-third of the graduating class.
+- Completion of at least one year of high school chemistry and at least two years of college preparatory mathematics with grades of C (2.0) or better. - Exemption or successful completion of both the mathematics (testing into minimum of MTH 112) and English (testing into minimum of ENG 099) competency examinations. - Two of the three following criteria must be met: - · High school GPA of at least B (3.0). - ACT composite of 22 or critical reading and math SAT of 1030.
+SAT evidence-based reading and writing + math of 1110. - · High school rank in the upper one-third of the graduating class.